lustupuce/Army_ant_simulation/experiments/README.md

 # Experiments Folder

-This empty folder is where a simulation will save by default the results file everytime it is launched.
+This empty folder is wthe default location for the result files created everytime the simulation is run.